-According to Dr. Adrian Keppler, CEO of EOS: “The establishment of complete digital production platforms is a major goal that we are aiming to achieve in the coming years.
+"The establishment of complete digital production platforms is a major goal that we are aiming to achieve in the coming years.
 It's not just about providing the right 3D printing solutions, but about evaluating, planning, setting-up, and optimizing AM production cells to leverage all the advantages and possibilities of digitalization."

 The EOS ecosystem

 As part of the EOS Ecosystem, EOS is ideally positioned for the future.
 Established and expanded over many years by Dr. Langer, the EOS Ecosystem is a multi-layered network of EOS investments, the company AM Ventures, and external partners, that supports promising start-ups.
 The cooperation between the various companies combines expertise to enable the implementation of customer-specific manufacturing solutions along the entire value chain – from the initial idea to design and engineering, production, post-processing, and ultimately the finished part.
 For example, one field of application with a great deal of potential is the aerospace industry to enable further innovation in rocket engines.

 Even after 30 years, EOS remains true to its mission statement: Shaping the future of manufacturing.

 About the Company